 Four of the new assistant football coaches are under 30 years old.

 Joe Bernardi was named San Jose State University's offensive line coach in January 2017.
+He added the title of run game coordinator in January 2018.
 Bernardi came to the Spartans after spending the 2016 season as the tight ends coach at Fresno State.

-The new San Jose State assistant coach is a second-generation college football coach.
-His dad, Gary Bernardi, is in his 40th season as an assistant football coach, fifth season at the University of Colorado and was the Spartans' offensive line coach from 2010 through 2012.
-The Bernardis become the second multi-generation football coaches at San Jose State after former assistants Mike Quinn (1976-78) and current New York Giants special teams coach Tom Quinn (1999-2001).
+Bernardi is a second-generation college football coach.
+His dad, Gary Bernardi, is in his 41st season as an assistant football coach, sixth season at the University of Colorado and was the Spartans' offensive line coach from 2010 through 2012.
+The Bernardis are the second multi-generation football coaches at San Jose State after former assistants Mike Quinn (1976-78) and current New York Giants special teams coach Tom Quinn (1999-2001).

-In his rapidly ascending coaching career, Bernardi brings experiences from the SEC, the Pac-12 Conference, the Mountain West and the pursuit of College Football Playoff (CFP) national championship to San Jose State.
+In his rapidly ascending coaching career, Bernardi has experiences in the SEC, the Pac-12 Conference, the Mountain West and the pursuit of College Football Playoff (CFP) national championship to San Jose State.

 Bernardi began his coaching career at the University of Tennessee in 2011 as the offensive line quality control coach.
 He assisted in all phases of coaching and recruiting offensive linemen and tight ends.
 In his second season, the 2012 Volunteers led the SEC and finished fifth nationally for fewest quarterback sacks allowed per game (0.67).